-Note: We are building a world-class security research group at the University of Florida.
-I am looking for strong students with an interest in systems security.
-Students must have a strong technical background, be comfortable with systems work, and be willing to work hard.
+Note: We have built a world-class security research group at the University of Florida.
+I am looking for talented and motivated students students with an interest in systems security and doing inspiring work with real-world impact.
+The most important quality is intellectual curiosity and the ability to be a self-starter, but experience with binary analysis, embedded systems, trustworthy computing, mobile security, machine learning, or human-computer interaction would be particularly useful.
 If you are not at student at the University of Florida and you are interested in my research, please apply to the program.

 "You must be the change you wish to see in the world."